 Click here for more information regarding other types of training and professional development.

 I’m attending an out-of-state conference.
 Can I apply these hours towards my annual training requirements?

 While most training is completed in the state of Nevada, a growing number of educators are completing their professional development out-of-state or online.
 Regardless of the format, all training that is non-college credit bearing must be approved by The Nevada Registry to be applied toward the annual training requirements of Child Care Licensing.
 Some training is subject to The Nevada Registry’s standard training approval process while other training is not.
 This document outlines the acceptance guidelines for three separate categories of professional development that is NOT subject to The Nevada Registry’s standard approval process: 1) Out-of-State Training; 2) Credit-Bearing College Courses; and 3) Other Miscellaneous Professional Development and Training.

 What if I attended a training but did not get a certificate and/or the certificate I received does not have an approval code from the Registry?

-I received a flyer from an organization offering independent study training sessions (correspondence courses, internet course, etc.).
+I received a flyer from an organization.
 It says that all courses are approved for hours in most states.
 Can I assume these courses are approved by the Registry?

 No!
-Even if an agency has submitted their distance learning courses for approval by the Registry, there is no guarantee that ALL of their available training sessions have been accepted/approved.
+Even if an agency has submitted their online courses for approval by the Registry, there is no guarantee that ALL their available training sessions have been accepted/approved.
 As with ALL training, you should refer to the Registry’s online training calendar to determine whether a course you are interested in taking has been approved.
 Do not assume that hours will be accepted by Licensing just because the course is listed on a flyer sent by the organization and/or their website.
-If a training does not appear on the training calendar, it’s not approved and will not be accepted by Licensing!
+If a training does not appear on the training calendar, it is not approved and will not be accepted by Licensing!

 Can I receive training hours for implementing ideas obtained from curriculum books I have purchased?